NuroDev/atlas/book/src/introduction.md

 C++ from any experience point is a challenge.
 For a language as widely used as C++, it should not be so cumbersome.

 After spending my sandwich placement year out working in the industry, I had begun to use and enjoy the use of a new low-level programming language called Rust.
-This new language was only been around since 2015, but since then it has exploded in popularity with developers.
+This new language has only been around since 2015, but since then it has exploded in popularity amongst developers.
 When Stack Overflow created its 2019 annual survey to show statistics from the past year, Rust was voted as the most loved language by developers.

 <figure>
 	<img src='./assets/stack_overflow.png' alt='Most Loved, Dreaded, and Wanted'>